 Toddlers deserve teardowns too!
 Ok, maybe teardowns are still for grownups, but let's do something for those little ones that haven't learned to read xml yet.
 The YouTube Kids app has only been available since late February, so it's fair to expect a lot of changes and new features in each release.
 Last week's update brought immersive mode and better voice search, but a look inside revealed that there are some extra toys in the future.
+To begin with, it looks like Chromecast support is right around the corner.
+However, the really cool addition appears to be a built-in recording mode to capture your little one singing along to The Wheels On The Bus.

 In stock Android, capturing a screenshot from your device is as easy as pressing the Power button and the Volume Down button simultaneously.
 Recording video from the device's screen however can be a little trickier.